 If you’re looking for a scenic drive in Scotland, then Loch Lomond & The Trossachs National Park is the perfect place to go.
-In this article we’ve chosen some of the most popular driving routes in Loch Lomond, whether you are looking for a short trip, road trip or a full day of scenic driving.
+In this article we’ve chosen some of the most popular driving routes near our Loch Lomond Lodges, whether you are looking for a short trip, road trip or a full day of scenic driving.
 With many beautiful picnic spots along the way, be sure to stock up the car and make the most of the natural beauty of Loch Lomond.

 Scenic Route Viewpoints

 With 720 square miles of the National Park to explore, it can be difficult to know where to find the best views.
 As part of the Scottish Scenic Routes initiative, in 2015 a unique competition was launched for young architects to design a viewpoint that would blend in with the natural surroundings, encouraging visitors to take in the stunning landscapes of Loch Lomond & The Trossachs.

 The four exceptional viewpoints are conveniently located along the main roads that loop through the northern and eastern parts of the National Park and are ready to be found on your next Loch Lomond road trip.
 Don’t forget your camera though, snap the perfect picture and tag us @cameronlodges on Twitter or Instagram.